 The Governing Body will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of ‘Baptised Catholics’.
 A Certificate of Reception is to include full name, date of birth, date of reception and parent(s) name(s).
 The certificate must also show that it is copied from the records kept by the place of reception.

-Parents may request that their child attend school part-time until he/she reaches his/her fifth birthday.
+Parents can also request that their child attends part-time until their child reaches compulsory school age.

 Parents of a summer born child, born between April and August, may choose not to send that child to school until the September following their fifth birthday.
 The expectation would be that parents have decided that their child miss the reception year and would be applying for a year 1 place, depending upon availability.